 More recently he appeared in the clunkily named Trick 'r Treat ("presented by Bryan Singer") and a bit part in What Goes Up which starred Steve Coogan.

-Now 20, he attends St. Thomas More Collegiate in Burnaby British Columbia.
+He attended St. Thomas More Collegiate in Burnaby British Columbia.
 He is quoted as saying he plans to keep acting until “no one will hire me anymore” and if that eventually happens, he’d like to become a lawyer.

 Taylor Momsen (Cindy Lou Who, Dr. Seuss' How the Grinch Stole Christmas)

 Taylor Momsen is a now an actress, musician and model, which surely is just plain greedy?